M-HamzaSharif/rppca-market-signals-BTC/readme.md

 The pipeline consists of:

-- Feature matrix input (synthetic BTC-like data for demo)
+- Feature matrix input (synthetic BTC-like data for demo(could have minor inconsistencies))
 - RP-PCA transformation:
   - RobustScaler
   - GaussianRandomProjection